nf-core/chipseq/docs/output.md

     [BWA](http://bio-bwa.sourceforge.net/bwa.shtml), [SAMtools](http://samtools.sourceforge.net/)

     *Description*:
     Adapter-trimmed reads are mapped to the reference assembly using BWA.
-A genome index is required to run BWA so if this isnt provided explicitly using the `--bwa_index` parameter then it will be created automatically from the genome fasta input.
+A genome index is required to run BWA so if this is not provided explicitly using the `--bwa_index` parameter then it will be created automatically from the genome fasta input.
 The index creation process can take a while for larger genomes so it is possible to use the `--saveGenomeIndex` parameter to save the indices for future pipeline runs, reducing processing times.

     ![MultiQC - SAMtools stats plot](images/mqc_samtools_stats_plot.png)